• Proposed

 Conservation Actions

-Some of the populations in Mexico are in protected areas Reserva de la Biosfera Ría Lagartos.
-Site protection and global warming mittigation are urgently needed.
+Conservation actions - Some of the subpopulations are in protected areas, for example Reserva de la Biosfera Ría Lagartos in Mexico.
+Site protection and sea level rise mitigation are urgently needed.

 Use and Trade